Submission to Ministry of Municipal Affairs and Housing

 - Inability of up-zoning to address housing affordability — Richard Florida in his recently published book The New Urban Crisis argues that “although it is important to combat unnecessarily restrictive zoning and building codes (whose advocates he dubbed “New Urban Luddites”), easing these codes would do little to address housing affordability and might actually serve to increase housing prices in the neighbourhoods in question, for the simple reason that developers would use the land not for affordable units but for luxury construction”.

-Housing supply submission MMAH Final Feb 4 (Full text)
+Housing supply submission MMAH Final Feb 4 (PDF – Full text, 10 pages)

 Increasing Housing Supply in Ontario Consultation Document (Ontario Ministry of Municipal Affairs and Housing)